-For this reason, qualitative research is often used in social research, as this gives a window into the behaviour and actions of people.
+For this reason, qualitative research is often used in social research, as this gives a window into the behavior and actions of people.

 In general, if you’re interested in measuring something or testing a hypothesis, use quantitative methods.
 If you want to explore ideas, thoughts, and meanings, use qualitative methods.

 However, quantitative and qualitative research methods are both recommended when you’re looking to understand a point in time, while also finding out the reason behind the facts.

 Quantitative research data collection methods